OpenTasmania/oj-server/docs/kubernetes.md

 ## Introduction

-The `kubernetes_installer.py` script provides a comprehensive solution for deploying and managing the Open Journey Planner Server using Kubernetes.
+The `kubernetes_installer.py` script provides a comprehensive solution for deploying and managing the Open Journey Server using Kubernetes.
 It supports both local development environments using MicroK8s and production deployments on full Kubernetes clusters.

 Key benefits of using the Kubernetes-based approach include: